robdevops/dalibot/doc/standalone.md

 ```
 sudo systemctl enable dalibot --now
 ```
-You can now monitor the bot's stderr with :
+You can now monitor the bot's stderr with:
 ```
 journalctl -fu dalibot
 ```